Why Regular Chimney Sweeping and Cleaning are Important

 For almost all chimneys, the sweeping process goes like this:

 - First we tarp the area in front of your fireplace so that your carpet and floor are kept clean.
-We also set up a high-speed dust collector so soot won’t enter your living space.
+We also set up a vacuum with a special filtration device so soot won’t enter your living space.

 - Then we sweep the inside of your fireplace, from the firebox floor to the top of the flue, using brushes on rods, hand brushes, and a vacuum.